danamlewis/dataxfer/README.md

 4. Run `pipenv install` to install any needed dependencies automatically.
 5. Copy the environment variable file using `cp env.example .env`
 6. Open the `.env` file (`vi .env`) and edit to replace `CLIENT_ID` and `CLIENT_SECRET` with your project's matching ID and SECRET (see above)
-7. Initialize the database locally with `heroku local:run python manage.py migrate`
+7. Initialize the database locally with `heroku local:run python manage.py migrate` (you may need to add `--app your-app-name` for it to run).

 #### Running the app locally